Glossary

 Vintage Cooking (Cookery)Terms

-Acidulated – to make slightly acidic (sour).
+Acidulated – to make slightly acidic (sour) by using lemon juice or vinegar.

 Albumen – egg white or the protein contained in it.